 Four years after the chaos at the Capitol during the confirmation of Joe Biden's victory over Donald Trump, the US Congress yesterday recognized Trump's victory, according to AFP.
-The person presiding over the counting of electoral votes was Vice President Kamala Harris, the Democratic presidential candidate who lost on Election Day, November 5, 2024.
+The person presiding over the counting of electoral votes was Vice President Kamala Harris, the Democratic presidential candidate who lost on Election Day November 5, 2024.

 Ms. Harris announced Mr. Trump's election results in Congress

-"Mr. Donald J Trump of Florida received 312 votes.
-Ms. Kamala D Harris of California received 226 votes," Ms. Harris, in her capacity as President of the US Senate, announced the results after the electoral vote count was completed.
-With this result, Ms. Harris announced that Mr. Trump and Vice President-elect JD Vance will proceed to be sworn in on January 20.
+"Mr. Donald J. Trump of Florida received 312 votes.
+Ms. Kamala D. Harris of California received 226 votes," Ms. Harris, in her capacity as President of the US Senate, announced the results after the electoral vote count was completed.
+With this result, Ms. Harris announced that Mr. Trump and Vice President-elect JD.
+Vance will proceed to be sworn in on January 20.

-However, observers are skeptical about the possibility of completing the progress as Chairman Johnson proposed, as the Republican Party currently holds a narrow majority of 219-215 over the Democratic Party.
+However, observers are skeptical about the possibility of completing the progress as Chairman Johnson proposed, as the Republican Party currently holds only a narrow majority of 219-215 over the Democratic Party.
 This majority is expected to be shortened in the coming months when two members must resign to join the new Trump administration.

 Tencent, CATL on Pentagon's "blacklist"

 Yesterday (Vietnam time), the US Department of Defense announced the addition of Chinese technology giants, including Tencent and battery maker CATL, to the list of companies working for the Chinese military, according to Reuters.
-Tencent is the operator of the "super app" WeChat that operates across gaming platforms, content streaming and cloud computing services.
+Tencent is the operator of the WeChat "super app" that operates across gaming platforms, content streaming and cloud computing services.
 CATL produces more than a third of the world's electric car batteries, and is used in electric vehicles from many famous brands, from Mercedes-Benz, BMW, Volkswagen, Toyota, Honda to Hyundai.
 Shares of the two companies fell sharply in yesterday's trading session after the above announcement.

 Source: https://thanhnien.vn/quoc-hoi-my-xac-thuc-chien-thang-cua-ong-trump-185250107211511128.htm